In a Hurry? Our Top Reasons To Buy!

+To maximize your distance from the tee, if you have an idea of what your swing speed is, you can easily click the right option for you.
 Nowadays, a trend towards less compressed golf balls has increased considerably.
 What benefit do you get from a less compressed ball?
-The ball compresses more against the face of the driver resulting in longer drives, much like a slingshot motion.
+The ball compresses more against the driver’s face, resulting in longer drives, much like a slingshot motion.

 Therefore, if you have a slow swing speed, you will get more distance from a less compressed golf ball like the Wilson Staff Duo.

 A Supersoft ball will give you a better soft feel around the greens with putters.
 Both provide excellent performance and greenside control.
 Further, both balls will give you a better experience of stopping and controlling around the greens using shot irons and wedges.